 What, then, should Philosophy really be?

 It should be exciting.
 Enthralling.
 Unconventional.
 Full of leaps and reversals.
 Of personalities.
 Of insights into the world that I am living in.
 Saturated with jokes.
 Imbuing into the person with a love for life, fate, and the world.
 Philosophy should be difficult, but not obtuse.
-It should force you to think, but also inculcate within you with a love for thinking.
+It should force you to think, but also inculcate within you a love for thinking.
 Its primary concern should be the human in all its spheres of life.
 It should be a pleasure to read.
 Literary but precise.
 It shouldn’t be written by academics for academics.
-It should satiate our wonder towards the world.
+It should satiate that kernel of invaluable wonder we have towards the world.

 Unfortunately, this is not the attitude of too many philosophers.
 You get more exciting people in Maths departments.

-But what can one do other than learn as much as possible and try to share one’s love for the subject (at its best!) to the world?
+But what can one do other than learn as much as possible and try to share one’s love for the subject (at its best!) with the world?